cloudify-cosmo/getcloudify.org/source/guide/3.2/understanding-blueprints.md

 Components can be of 3 levels:

-* **Infrastructrue** - Components provided by the IaaS layer (e.g. VM, virtual network, virtual load balancer or storage volume) or by non-cloud phyiscal or virtualized layer (e.g. Host and storage voluem)
+* **Infrastructrue** - Components provided by the IaaS layer (e.g. VM, virtual network, virtual load balancer or storage volume) or by non-cloud phyiscal or virtualized layer (e.g. Host and storage volume)

 * **Platform / Middleware** - Components that serve as the application containers (such as webservers, application servers, message servers and database servers)

-* **Application modules** - The different application artifacts that needs to be deployed and configured on top of the middleware (such as application binaries, application configuration files, database schemas etc)
+* **Application modules** - The different application artifacts that need to be deployed and configured on top of the middleware (such as application binaries, application configuration files, database schemas etc)

 ![Application as a Graph]({{ site.baseurl }}/guide/images3/blueprint/topology_graph.png)